MayokunIsaac/MayokunIsaac/README.md

 - 👋 Hi, I’m @MayokunIsaac
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development, artificial intelligence and data science
-- 🌱 I’m currently learning Programming and Machine Learning
+- 🌱 I’m currently a Software in JP Morgan Chase, United Kingdom
-- 💞️ I’m looking to collaborate on Web development
+- 💞️ I’m looking to collaborate on Software Development

 <!---